 Contrary to common misconceptions, there is no statute of limitations for establishing a common-law marriage in Texas.
 This is a crucial point for those exploring how to disprove common law marriage in Texas.
 A common-law marriage can be recognized if certain elements are met:

-Once a common-law marriage is established in Texas, it is legally equivalent to a ceremonial marriage, which has significant implications:
+Establishing a common-law marriage in Texas grants it legal equivalence to a ceremonial marriage, carrying significant implications:

 Couples can also file a “declaration of informal marriage” under Texas Family Code Section 2.401(a)(1) as prima facie evidence of their marriage.